Global existence of weak solutions to incompressible anisotropic Cahn-Hilliard-Navier-Stokes system: Proof of theorem

 \section{Proof of theorem \ref{th1}}

-In this section we prove Theorem \ref{th1}: the proof is split into two parts.
-Firstly, we derive estimates on the solutions of the Galerkin approximate problem \eqref{density_T}-\eqref{chemical_T}, independently of $n$.
-Secondly, we pass to the limit as $n\rightarrow \infty$ and recover weak solutions of the regularized problem.
-Thirdly, with the same way we obtain estimates on solutions of the regularized problem \eqref{rho_epsilon}-\eqref{muepsilon} independently of $\varepsilon$.
+In this section we prove Theorem \ref{th1}: the proof is split into three parts.
+Frist, we derive estimates on the solutions of the Galerkin approximate problem \eqref{density_T}-\eqref{chemical_T}, independently of $n$.
+SEcond, we pass to the limit as $n\rightarrow \infty$ and recover weak solutions of the regularized problem.
+Third, following the sqme approach, we derive estimates on solutions of the regularized problem \eqref{rho_epsilon}-\eqref{muepsilon} independently of $\varepsilon$.
 We pass to the limit as $\varepsilon\rightarrow 0^{+}$ and recover weak solutions of the problem \eqref{rho}-\eqref{mu}.

 Starting from \eqref{Enrg_n} we obtain \bq